 This section of the rotation takes an interdisciplinary approach to STEM with a focus towards entrepreneurship and innovation.
 The curriculum includes selections from:

-Classroom Environment: Students work and learn the innovation room and take field trips to many Washington, DC, area institutions and venues.
+Classroom Environment: Students explore and learn through projects in the innovation room and from expert guest speakers and through attending study trips to many Washington, DC, area institutions and venues.

 This section of the rotation focuses on developing students’ digital skills which will serve them through their time in school and beyond and learn the responsible use of technology.
 The curriculum includes: